rickellis/ConkyMatic/README.md

 # ConkyMatic
-The ConkyMatic is a shell script that:
+ConkyMatic is a shell script that:

 * Creates a 16 color palette image from the current wallpaper.